george-toka/Parallel-Programming/README.md

 2) The parallelisation that could be achieved with each method. <br>

 First, QR algorithm was implemented, but the signs of some eigenvectors' values that were needed <br>
 for the decomposition, were opposite of their respective signs.
+Nevertheless it is kept in the OpenMP folder <br>
+for the sake of time it took to write it. <br>
-So the final method used was <br>
-Jacobi-Rotation to calculate the eigenvectors and eigenvalues of the decomposed matrix. <br>
+So finally, the method used was Jacobi-Rotation to calculate the eigenvectors and eigenvalues of the decomposed matrix. <br>
 <br>
-Finally, having the serial and parallel code in OpenMP there was the stage only the stage of <br>
+Having the serial and parallel code in OpenMP there was only the stage of <br>
 converting the code to CUDA